 Hardware configuration

+Figure 3.1: Project Entity Relational Diagram and Process Flow.

 4. System Build/ Implementation

 a.
 Running the designed programs and systems

 After designing the three deliverables, the project management team will physical projects and test whether they meet the required goals and designs.
 The implementation should be done within the planned timeline and budget.
 Any changes should note on time and efforts made to recover the time and resources spent.
 It is easy to recover lost time, but once an additional cost has been spent on an unbudgeted thing total project cost gets higher than the budgeted cost, and it can be more difficult to recover than lost time.
 Nevertheless, time and budget are essential, and no one is less important than the other.
 Further, the project can still recover some high costs by seeing up implementation; reducing time for a project has been shown to lead to significant reductions in the cost of project implementation.
 The project implementation, as such, pays keen attention to the project time and cost while aligning to the project goals as captured in the project design.